QSMxT/QSMxT/README.md

 ### Linux installation via Transparent Singularity (supports PBS)

-The tools provided by the QSMxT container can be exposed and used without VNM using the QSMxT Singularity container coupled with the transparent singularity software provided by our Neurodesk project.
+The tools provided by the QSMxT container can be exposed and used without VNM using the QSMxT Singularity container coupled with the transparent singularity software provided by the Neurodesk project.
 Transparent singularity allows the QSMxT Python scripts to be run directly within the host OS's environment.
 This mode of execution is necessary for parallel execution via PBS.

 1. Install [singularity](https://sylabs.io/guides/3.0/user-guide/quick_start.html)